Do you know how to delegate work? The benefit to everyone is huge if you do it well. So is the cost if you don’t, not least to yourself.

 When you give them responsibility, you’re saying ‘I trust you’.
 You may find that this trust pays off as they introduce new ways of doing things.

 When you delegate, you set up a system -- always an effort to implement.
 This is the point at which people moan that ‘it’s quicker to do it yourself’.
-Is it?